Become a Foster – Save a Life

 Health and Wellness

 The stress of shelter life, as well as close proximity to other animals, can cause these animals to get sick.
 Should you notice signs of illness (diarrhea, vomiting, lethargy, runny nose, eyes, limping, unexplained whimpering, etc), you are required to notify your assigned contact person at the first sign of the pet not feeling well.
 We will advise you on how to proceed.
-If veterinary care is required, you will have to take the animal to our veterinary clinic, or we have a service under contract who will pick up the animal from your house and return it to you (on a space available basis, so it may not be immediately).
+If veterinary care is required, you will have to take the animal to our veterinary clinic (we will give you the proper procedures when you receive your animal).
 If medications are prescribed, it is your responsibility to administer them exactly as prescribed.
 You will use the prescribed medications, nothing else, no substitutions.

 Should we determine that our instructions have not been followed, or medical care has not been rendered as required, we will terminate our foster relationship with you, and reclaim our pet/s in your care.
 You may be put on a regional Do Not Foster List.